-What is New York University (NYUAD) Hackathon?
+What is the New York University Abu Dhabi (NYUAD) Hackathon?

-The 10th annual NYUAD International Hackathon for Social Good is a three-day programming marathon focusing on one of the most promising technologies of our time, Quantum Computing (QC).
+The 12th annual NYUAD International Hackathon for Social Good is a three-day programming marathon focusing on one of the most promising technologies of our time, Artificial Intelligence (AI) and Quantum Computing (QC).
 We will form cross-disciplinary global teams (5 students per team) building solutions to challenging problems we are facing today using Quantum Computing technologies.
-The NYUAD Hackathon participants will learn about quantum computing and use quantum-based technologies, while developing their own solutions and working in cross-disciplinary and diverse global teams.
+The NYUAD Hackathon participants will learn about quantum computing and use quantum-based technologies while developing their own solutions and working in cross-disciplinary and diverse global teams.
 This special Hackathon will be supported by top global Quantum Computing experts from both industry and academia such as Astrazeneca, Google, IBM, Microsoft, The NYU’s Center for Quantum Phenomena (CQP), NYUAD, Johannes Kepler University Linz, and many others to mentor teams, and explore along with the students quantum computing solutions to a wide range of challenging projects from machine learning and AI, to physics (complex simulation problems), chemistry, computer science, healthcare, math, to online gaming, security, social sciences and the arts (quantum-generated artwork).
 Participants will have the opportunity to use quantum computing software and run programs on real quantum hardware!

 For more details on the event’s program, please visit this website.